ksingh7/data-show/instructions/docs/Module-5.md

 User Name : ``user1``
 Password  : ``79e4e0``

+**IMPORTANT: If JupyterHub did not deploy cleanly, refer to the troubleshooting steps in Module 2 to redeploy.**

 - Go back to the JupyterHub dashboard by clicking on the JupyterHub logo in the upper left

 ![](images/jupyterlogo.png)